tseemann/abricate/README.md

 Mass screening of contigs for antimicrobial resistance or virulence genes.
 It comes bundled with *six* databases:
-Resfinder, CARD, ARG-ANNOT, NCBI, PlasmidFinder and VFDB !
+Resfinder, CARD, ARG-ANNOT, NCBI, PlasmidFinder and VFDB.

 ## Is this the right tool for me?

-1. It only supports contigs, not FASTQ reads
+1. It only supports contigs, not FASTQ reads (including Genbank and .gz compressed files)
 2. It only detects acquired resistance genes, not point mutations
-3. It needs BLAST+ >= 2.2.30 to be installed
+3. It needs BLAST+ >= 2.2.30 and EMBOSS to be installed
 4. It's written in Perl

 If you are happy with the above, then please continue!